dbos-inc/dbos-docs/docs/python/examples/ai-starter.md

 ### Hosting on DBOS Cloud

-To make your app deployable to DBOS Cloud, you only need to add two DBOS specific lines to the top of `main.py`:
+To deploy your app to DBOS Cloud, you only need to add two lines to `main.py`:

 ```python showLineNumbers title="main.py"
 from llama_index.core import VectorStoreIndex, SimpleDirectoryReader